Bidhan-Bajracharya/CS6P05-FYP-STU-CAMP/user/stu-camp/README.md

 * The detection system matches substrings as well (How matches Ho)

 # To-Do:
-* Make the post expandable and shrinkable as needed, according to the content (body, img) of the post
 * Design the post's feature:
     * Write a comment
     * Expand to see previous comments